Engineering

 ENGR 478 Design with Microprocessors (Units: 4)

-Prerequisite: ENGR 213* with a grade of C- or better.
+Prerequisites: ENGR 205* and ENGR 213* or equivalents with grades of C- or better.

 Examines basic microprocessor/microcontroller architecture, assembly and C language programming, system bus and interfacing with memory and I/O devices, serial and parallel communications, timer and counter functions, polling and interrupt, A-D and D-A conversion, and microcontroller-based embedded system design.
 Lecture, 3 units; laboratory, 1 unit.
 (Plus-minus letter grade only)